Who Is Robert Plant?

 Robert Plant is a British rock singer and songwriter best known as the vocalist and lyricist for the band Led Zeppelin.
 Inspired at a young age by Elvis Presley, Plant left school to begin his musical career.
 He performed with a number of groups before he was discovered by Jimmy Page, who was in search of a lead singer for a new band he was forming, called the New Yardbirds.
 The group eventually became Led Zeppelin.
 Plant launched his solo career in 1982, reuniting with the band for occasional benefits.

-Robert Anthony Plant was born on August 20, 1948 in Bromwich, Staffordshire, England.
+Robert Anthony Plant was born on August 20, 1948, in Bromwich, Staffordshire, England.
 Robert Plant became interested in singing at a young age and found inspiration in the likes of Elvis Presley.

 In 1966, Plant left school to began his musical career.
 He performed with a number of groups around this time, showing his talent for handling blues music.
 With drummer John "Bonzo" Bonham, Plant formed Band of Joy.
 He also recorded a few R&B singles for CBS records on his own, but they failed to attract much interest.
 In 1968, Plant was recruited by guitarist Jimmy Page for the New Yardbirds, and he, in turn, recommended Bonham to Page.
 The fourth member of the group was bassist/keyboardist John Paul Jones.